 - Work closely with faculty, staff, and experienced serial entrepreneurs

 - Commercialize and bring to market cutting-edge technology

 - Network with innovators and Duke faculty from across industries

 - Contribute to high-level conversations, attend invite-only guest speakers, and join founder pitch sessions

 Applications are due in the Fall and in the Spring.
 For more information visit the website.
 If you have questions, email Rob Hallford (Fuqua ’05) at firstname.lastname@example.org.

 Entrepreneurship and Venture Capital Club at Fuqua (EVCC)

-Through the Week-in-Cities trip, Duke MBA students can visit venture capital and startup firms in other cities.
+Through the TechTreks, Duke MBA students can visit venture capital and startup firms in other cities.
 Silicon Valley is an annual destination, with additional trips planned, based on interest, to Boston, New York, Washington D.C., Atlanta, Austin, Chicago and other cities that have entrepreneurship.
-Past meetings have included the heads of Kleiner Perkins, Garage Technology Ventures, and other prestigious firms.
+Past meetings have included Kleiner Perkins, Google, Apple and other prestigious firms as well as startups.
 This program is administered by the Entrepreneurship and Venture Capital Club, with support from the Center for Entrepreneurship and Innovation.